yse/easy_profiler/README.md

 If you are using Visual Studio you can generate solution by cmake generator command.

 ### Way 1
-Specify path to cmake scripts in Qt5 dir (usually in lib/cmake subdir), for example:
+Specify path to cmake scripts in Qt5 dir (usually in lib/cmake subdir) and execute cmake generator command, for example:
 ```batch
 $ mkdir build
 $ cd build